5 Types of Retail Fraud and How to Prevent Them

 - Restricting people from redeeming gift cards instantly.
 Merchants such as Broadway.com discovered that gift cards redeemed within 3.5 minutes or less had an 80% likelihood of fraud.
 To address this, Broadway.com declared that certificates valued at $500 and above cannot be redeemed until 96 hours after the purchase.

 You work hard to keep your business running, so the last thing you want is for thieves to take advantage of you.
-Prevent that being on alert for these 5 types of retail fraud and take measure to combat them.
+Prevent that being on alert for these 5 types of retail fraud and take measure to lessen the effect of payment processing.